DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/nvidia/upgrade_yum_source_centos7_9.md

     mc cp centos-base minio/centos-base --recursive
     ```

-### Step 4: Create a ConfigMap to Store the Yum Source Information in the Cluster
+### Create a ConfigMap to Store the Yum Source Info in the Cluster

 Perform the following steps on the control node of the cluster where the GPU Operator will be deployed.

-1. Run the following command to create a file named __CentOS-Base.repo__ that specifies the configuration information for the yum source storage:
+1. Run the following command to create a file named __CentOS-Base.repo__ that specifies the configmap for the yum source storage:

     ```bash
     # The file name must be CentOS-Base.repo, otherwise it cannot be recognized during the installation of the GPU Operator